Elon vs Gardner-Webb Prediction, Game Preview: FCS Spring Football

 Why would Gardner-Webb win

-The key to the Rannin Bulldogs is their passing game, which begins around the pair of Izaya Gathings and Devon Harper.
-The weapons are there, but as long as the team can control the ball and the clock, they will stay in it.
+The key to the Rannin Bulldogs is their passing game, which begins around the pairing of Izaiah Gathings and Devon Harper.
+There are weapons, but as long as the team can control the ball and the clock, they will stay in it.

 What is going to happen